- Value-Added Roles for Medical Students

 NeighborhoodHELP is a required, longitudinal service-learning outreach program in which each medical student is assigned a household in a medically underserved community.
 Students, teamed with learners from other professional schools, provide social and clinical services to their household for three years.

-In "Value-added clinical systems learning roles for medical students" (PDF), which Penn State University College of Medicine researchers published in Academic Medicine, the authors describe principles and strategies for meaningful medical school-health system partnerships to engage students in value-added clinical systems learning roles.
+In this paper the authors describe principles and strategies for meaningful medical school-health system partnerships to engage students in value-added clinical systems learning roles.

 Table of Contents

-- Identifying roles, barriers, and strategies to advance the value of undergraduate medical education to patient care and the health system
+- How Can Medical Students Add Value?
+Identifying roles, barriers, and strategies to advance the value of undergraduate medical education to patient care and the health system